 By: Marilyn L. Davis

-There are 1,025,109.8 words in the English language.
+There are 1,022,000 words in the English language, and more added daily.
 Those are a writer’s ingredients.
-To communicate, we have a noun, a verb, and a predicate.
-It is not surprising that some sentences seem basic; like seasoning with just salt and pepper.
-There are some writers that take this approach; simple words served up well.
+To communicate, we use a noun, a verb, and a predicate.
+It is not surprising that some sentences seem basic, like seasoning with just salt and pepper.
+Some writers take this approach; simple words served up well.

-Then there are others who throw in the kitchen sink, using all of the obscure words – albeit correctly, and give us heartburn.
+Then others throw in the kitchen sink, using all of the obscure words – albeit correctly, but so many can give us heartburn.
 For me, that is Thomas Pynchon.

 While we rely on language to convey our thoughts, feelings, and experiences, the underlying foundation for our writing is grammar.
 When we understand how our language works, how to construct a sentence, a paragraph, or a novel, we have control.
 We can use outlining or other forms of structuring.
-Then we can then use our creativity and imagination to craft satisfying pieces.
+Then we can use our creativity and imagination to craft satisfying pieces much like a chef decides which, if any spices to add to their dishes.

 Unlike grammar, which applies to us all, voice is unique; it’s the writer’s personality.
 It is distinct from other voices; it is individual.
 Our voice shows up in the different choices of words, personal reflections on the topics, and how the writer perceives their subject and their reader.

-Each type of writing is good on its own, and it may just be that some days you are into simple writing and others, your topic requires more complex language.
+Each type of writing is suitable on its own, and it may just be that some days you are into simple writing, and on others, your topic requires more complex language.

 My daughter, Dannella Burnett, graduated from the culinary arts school, Johnson and Wales.
 She was on the first student team competing at the London Hotelympia.
-Her combination of chocolate pasta, berries, and sweet cheese filling for a dessert lasagna were novel in 1987; a way of combining common ingredients in an uncommon way.
+Her combination of chocolate pasta, berries, and sweet cheese filling for a dessert lasagna were novel in 1987, uncommonly combining common ingredients.

-Jeff Goins gives us permission to be afraid to offer our writings.
+Jeff Goins encourages us to offer up our writings.
 “Creativity eventually wins.
 Your ideas don’t go away, do they?
 When you give in to fear, you only grow more frustrated.
 Your ideas continue to bubble in your mind and heart, wanting to be let out.”

 Each writer has to overcome their fear, much like a chef offering their latest creation: